ShadowNode/shadownode.github.io/content/home/launchers/curseforge.md

 ![CurseForge Setup 6](/assets/images/curseforge/curseforge_setup_6.png)

 ### Setting Java Arguments
 Some packs have [Java Arguments](/home/guides/java-args/) (args) that we recommend you the pack with.
-The other reasons you might want to change this is you have a set of arguments that you want to run or someone suggested a set of Java arguments.
-Sadly, it's currently not possible to do so with this launcher.
+Check the [ModPack Tips](/modpack-tips/) section for any args that might need to be set for your pack.
+The below assumes you're setting it per instance.